Nepal at a Glance

 Introduction

-Nepal is one of the beautiful countries located in South Asia.
+Nepal is one of the most beautiful countries located in South Asia.
 The official name of Nepal is ‘The Federal Democratic Republic of Nepal’.
-Geographically, Nepal is sandwiched between two giant countries: India in East, West and South and China in the Northern Part.
-Having its small area, it is one of the richest countries in the world in terms of biodiversity, unique cultures, a lifestyle of people, topographical variation and so on.
-The elevation of the country ranges from 60 meters above the sea level to the highest point on earth- Mt.
+Geographically, Nepal is sandwiched between two giant countries: India in the East, West, and South and China in the Northern Part.
+Having a small area, it is one of the richest countries in the world in terms of biodiversity, unique cultures, the lifestyle of people, topographical variation, and so on.
+The elevation of the country ranges from 60 meters above sea level to the highest point on earth- Mt.
 Everest at 8,848 meters.
 Nepal is also known as the kingdom of Himalayas because 8 out of 12 highest mountains in the world are nestled in the land of the Himalayas which include Mount Everest( 8,848m), Kanchanjanga (8586m), Lhotse (8516m), Makalu (8485m), Cho Oyu (8201m), Dhaulagiri (8167m), Manaslu ( 8163m), Annapurna (8091m).
-Similarly, thousands of alpine peaks are recorded, among them, Amadablam, Tseko Ri, Island peak, Langtang Lirung, Ganesh Himal, Gaurisanker, are amongst the most popular peaks in Nepal.
+Similarly, thousands of alpine peaks are recorded, among them, Amadablam, Tseko Ri, Island Peak, Langtang Lirung, Ganesh Himal, and Gaurisanker, are among the most popular peaks in Nepal.
 Some of the peaks, hills, and villages are still unexplored and far from human settlement.
-Therefore, one who loves travel and wants to explore Nepal in an adventurous way is always welcomed as a visitor.
+Therefore, one who loves travel and wants to explore Nepal adventurously is always welcomed as a visitor.

 Areas